lithellx/RiotLogin/README.md

 [![RiotLogin](https://img.shields.io/github/downloads/lithellx/RiotLogin/total?style=for-the-badge&label=RiotLogin%20Downloads&color=red)]()

+(Release files deleted.
+If you want to download scroll down)

 This program uses SendKeys and keybd_event.
 Not any Riot API or anything illegal.
 It does what you do but faster.
 And able to save accounts.

 ## What Riot Support think about RiotLogin?